SeanEaston1/Python-Learning/README.md

 Welcome to my Python Learning Repository!
 This repository serves as a collection of Jupyter Notebooks where I document and practice various aspects of Python programming.
 Whether you're a beginner or looking to brush up on your Python skills, feel free to explore the notebooks to gain insights into Python concepts and best practices.

 ## Repository Structure
-The repository is organized into different folders, each focusing on a specific topic or concept.
-Below is a brief description of each folder:
+The repository is organized into different file, each focusing on a specific topic or concept.
+Below is a brief description of each file:

 - **PythonBasics:** Fundamental Python concepts and syntax.
 - **Data_Structures:** Exploring different data structures in Python.